Colorado Learner’s Permit: A First-Time Teen Driver Guide

 The learner’s permit is divided into three types:

-- Driver education learner’s permit
+• Driver education learner’s permit

-- Driver awareness learner’s permit
+• Driver awareness learner’s permit

-- Minor learner’s permit
+• Minor learner’s permit

 This starts at 15 – 15 ½ years old, 15 ½ – 16 years old, and 16 to 21 years old.
 Those starting at their earliest require taking a driver’s education program.
-This requirement loosens to either driver’s ed or a classroom experience, eventually not needing either if they’re between 16 to 21.
+This requirement loosens to driver’s ed or a classroom experience, eventually not needing either if they’re between 16 and 21.

 15 – 15 ½ Years Old